-Best practice for teaching Pacific learners: Pacific Evidence Brief 2019
+Best practice for teaching Pacific learners: Pacific Evidence Brief 2019 Publications

-This Pacific Evidence Brief sets out what is known about what works and what does not work in supporting Pacific learners to succeed.
+This Pacific Evidence Brief sets out what is known about what works and what does not work in supporting Pacific learners to achieve.
 This will inform ongoing efforts to enhance equity, excellence, belonging and wellbeing for Pacific learners through the education system.

 Author(s): Ministry of Education.

 The Best practice for teaching Pacific learners executive summary can be downloaded in ten different Pacific languages:

 - Rotuma: Fäeag Rotuma [PDF 795kB]

 - Samoan: Gagana Samoa [PDF 644kB]

 - Cook Island Māori: Te reo Māori Kuki 'Āirani[PDF 646kB]

 - Fijian: Vosa vaka Viti [PDF 676kB]

 - English: Executive Summary [PDF 676kB]